Skip to content

 • a local projected read model for application-oriented approval queries

-examples/workflow_backend/ adds the third reference pack and the third deeper reference-app slice:
+examples/workflow_backend/ adds the third reference solution and the third deeper reference-app slice:

 • admin_job.py: deploy con_job_workflow, add workers, and optionally submit an initial workflow item